diosthenes/supernova-analysis/README.md

 # supernova-analysis
- This project is a reproduction of the Supernova Hubble diagram using observational data from SCP Union2.1 SN Ia compilation.
+ This project is a reproduction of the Supernova Hubble diagram using observational data from SCP Union2.1 SN 1a compilation.

 # Description
--Real observational data from Union2.1 SN Ia compilation -Calculation of Luminosity distance and distance modulus -Comparison with ΛCDM and matter-only models
+-Real observational data from Union2.1 SN 1a compilation -Calculation of Luminosity distance and distance modulus -Comparison with ΛCDM and matter-only models